-- Project Management: Asana, Atlassian Jira, Trello.
+- Project management: Asana, Jira, Trello.

-- Communication and CRM: Slack, Zendesk Sell, Lucid Meetings.
+- Communication and CRM: Slack, Zendesk Sell

-- Analytics and Reporting: Databox, EasyBI, Grow.
+- Analytics and reporting: Databox, EasyBI, Grow.

 With Toggl Track’s browser extension, you can track time directly from other tools.

-- Project Management: Asana, Basecamp, Todoist.
+- Project management: Asana, Basecamp, Quickbooks Time.